 Please contact the Office of the Registrar at firstname.lastname@example.org with questions.

-- You are a domestic student who speaks a second language.
+- You are a domestic student who speaks a language (or languages) other than English.

-Domestic students who speak a second language for which they can provide documentation of that language may be exempt from the World Language requirement per the Scholastic Committee.
+Domestic students who speak a language (or languages) other than English for which they can provide documentation of that language may be exempt from the World Language requirement per the Scholastic Committee.
 An example would be a recent immigrant who graduated from a U.S. high school but speaks and reads the country of origin’s language(s).

 These students should make an appointment with the Scholastic Committee executive staff in the Office of the Registrar by emailing email@example.com to discuss possible documentation that could be submitted.

-- You are an international student who speaks English as your second language.
+- You are an international student who speaks a language (or languages) other than English.

-Per the Scholastic Committee, international students who speak English as their second language have fulfilled the world language requirement.
+Per the Scholastic Committee, international students who speak a language (or languages) other than English, have fulfilled the world language requirement.
 Please email the Office of the Registrar as they update students' APAS reports.